kaaproject/kaa-rfcs/0006-cmx2cdp-protocol/README.md

 ### Configuration push

-Manipulations with endpoint configurations can be done as events.
+Pushing a notification from provider to consumer can be designed as an event.
 Alternatively, the event-based approach can be used as described in [3/Messaging IPC][3/MIPC] RFC.

-When an endpoint updates its configuration to a certain version, a source service should broadcast an event about this.
+When an endpoint updates its configuration to a certain version, an EP configuration provider should broadcast an event about this.

 #### Subject structure

-The source and the target services should listen to this subject and send messages to it:
+Both the EP configuration provider and consumer should listen to this subject and send messages to it:
 ```
 kaa.v1.events.{originator-service-instance-name}.endpoint.config.{event-type}
 ```